renato-mm/boca-vs-code-extension/README.md

 BOCA represents a powerful tool for streamlining the administration of programming contests, making it a valuable asset for contest organizers and participants.
 For more in-depth information, please visit the official repository at [https://github.com/cassiopc/boca](https://github.com/cassiopc/boca).

 The system's main users are the admins and the teams.
-An admin is responsible to create a contest and its problems.
-A team can join a contest, view/download its problems, submit a file for run and view the runs alongside with its files.
+An admin is responsible for creating a contest and its problems.
+A team can join a contest, view/download its problems, submit a file for run and view the runs alongside its files.

 ## Features

-The BOCA VS Code extension aims to simplify the use of BOCA system by teams.
-With it they can:
+The BOCA VS Code extension aims to simplify the use of the BOCA  system by teams.
+With it, they can:

-- View the contests they are participating;
+- View the contests in which they are participating;
-- View the problems and download its file(s);
+- View the problems and download their file(s);
 - Submit a file for run;
 - View the runs and also open the files submitted for it.

-As a result, the extension reduces the need of a team to be switching between applications in order to use BOCA system.
+As a result, the extension reduces the need for a team to switch between applications in order to use the BOCA system.

 This work started as part of the undergraduate final year project carried out by Renato Menezes Machado under supervision of Prof. Dr. Rodrigo Laiola Guimarães at Universidade Federal do Espirito Santo ([UFES](https://www.ufes.br/)).